GrantJEmerson/Wotspot/README.md

 - Switch between mobile and desktop mode to obtain the best browsing experience

 ## Running
-Open `Textor.xcworkspace`, change the bundle identifier to an identifier linked to your Apple developer account in order to run.
-Build using the `Textor` scheme.
+Open `Wotspot.xcodeproj`, change the bundle identifier to an identifier linked to your Apple developer account in order to run.
+Build using either the mac or iOS target.

 ## License